Skip to main content

 Swallow the tablet whole and do not crush, chew, or break it.

-Call your doctor if you see a tablet in your stool several times.
+Call your doctor if you see the extended-release tablet in your stool several times.

-You may have low blood sugar (hypoglycemia) and feel very hungry, dizzy, irritable, confused, anxious, or shaky.
-To quickly treat hypoglycemia, eat or drink a fast-acting source of sugar (fruit juice, hard candy, crackers, raisins, or non-diet soda).
+Low blood sugar (hypoglycemia) can make you feel very hungry, dizzy, irritable, or shaky.
+To quickly treat hypoglycemia, eat or drink hard candy, crackers, raisins, fruit juice, or non-diet soda.
+Your doctor may prescribe glucagon injection in case of severe hypoglycemia.

-Metformin and sitagliptin is only part of a complete treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
-Follow your doctor's instructions very closely.
+Your treatment may also include diet, exercise, weight control, and special medical care.

 Metformin and sitagliptin dosing information